semrush/intergalactic/website/docs/components/modal/modal-api.md

 @## Modal.Title

 Component which represents the title.
 It adds `aria-labelledby` attribute to modal window.
-Takes all properties of the `Text`.
+Has all properties as [ITextProps](/style/typography/typography-api/) prop does.

 ```jsx
 import Modal from '@semcore/ui/modal';